 Keyboard ALT + g to toggle grid overlay

-To tackle global poverty, design, development, and research need to work hand in hand.
+Design, development, and research need to work hand in hand to tackle global poverty.

-The Blum Center offers innovative courses and programs that marry human-centered design with experiential learning, development economics, and world-class science and engineering.
+The Blum Center offers unique courses and programs that marry human-centered design with experiential learning, development economics, and world-class science and engineering.

 A world-class public university must be a force for tackling society’s most urgent and important problems.